mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 CAN Frame
 ---------
-`CAN data frames <https://elearning.vector.com/mod/page/view.php?id=345>`_ are the only type of CAN frames that are used during DoCAN and therefore UDS communication.
+`CAN data frames <https://elearning.vector.com/mod/page/view.php?id=345>`_ are the only type of CAN frames that are used by DoCAN and therefore UDS communication.
 CAN data frames consist of many different fields, but the key in terms of DoCAN communication are listed below:

 - CAN Identifier (CAN ID)